 Carter USM did a lot of cover versions – most 12″s they released came with at least one, and loads of them were really good too.
 Highlights include Everybody’s Happy Nowadays by The Buzzcocks, Bedsitter by Soft Cell, Down In The Tube Station At Midnight by The Jam and This Is How It Feels by Inspiral Carpets.
-Their version of Alternate Title by The Monkees was a personal favourite, but having two Monkees songs in Magnificent Cover Versions isn’t allowed and besides, Rent, the B-side to the 1990 single Rubbish, is Carter’s classic cover version.
+Their version of Alternate Title by The Monkees was a personal favourite, but Rent, the B-side to the 1990 single Rubbish, is widely held to be Carter’s classic cover version.

-At one time one of Carter’s t-shirts had a photo of The Pet Shop Boys on it with the words ‘But Harder’ underneath it, acknowledging the other band’s influence.
-The original song is a lightweight, synth-pop affair.
-Carter’s take on it speeds it up, piles on the guitars and samples and brings it roaring to life, releasing the song’s potential and ramping up the drama of the subject matter.
-They even play with the lyrics to suit their style; the ‘restaurant on Broadway’ becomes, ‘the restaurant on Fulham Broadway’ – altering the one aspect of the song that doesn’t seem like it’s written for them.
+Carter’s cover speeds it up, piles on the guitars and samples and brings it roaring to life, releasing the song’s potential and ramping up the drama of the subject matter.
+They even play with the lyrics to suit their style; the ‘restaurant on Broadway’ becomes, the ‘restaurant on Fulham Broadway’ – altering the one aspect of the song that doesn’t seem like it’s written for them.
 It’s an absolutely inspired cover.